alfonsoegio/BCSLA/README.md

 One first simulation to test the contract can be found in the test directory of the repository; in particular this code simulates 100 random metric records from customer and operator;
-between 20 and and 40, the QoS falls down causing customer compensation;
+between 20th and 40th, the QoS falls down causing customer compensation;
-after that ... between 60 and 80 iterations the provider's monitor starts malfunctioning causing the contract to hold all the stake from both of them and eventually returning held value to players when their metrics converge again just before the simulation finishes.
+after that ... between 60th and 80th iterations the provider's monitor starts malfunctioning causing the contract to hold all the stake from both of them and eventually returning held value to players when their metrics converge again just before the simulation finishes.